The College of New Jersey Logo

 ARC does not provide disability-related evaluation.
 Check with your insurance carrier to see if this expense is covered and for a list of providers.

-What happens after I submit my ARC affiliation form and my documentation?
+What happens after I register with ARC and upload documentation?

-After you submit your ARC affiliation form and documentation, this information will be reviewed by an Accessibility Specialist.
+After you submit your registration form and upload documentation, this information will be reviewed by an Accessibility Specialist.
 After the review, you will be contacted about the next steps in the accommodation process.
 This usually involves a meeting between you and your Specialist to collaborate on and finalize accommodations for the upcoming semester.
 For more detail, see our accommodation process webpage.

 I received accommodations in high school.
 Will these same accommodations be available to me as a TCNJ student?